sematic-ai/sematic/developer-docs/README.md

     ```bash
     $ make test-release
     ```

+1. Make the release PR, containing all version changes and required fixes for issues discovered during validation.
+Even the previous step compiled documentation changes that must be included.
+After implementing comments and getting approval on the release PR, merge it and pull from the updated `main` branch. **It is mandatory to include this updated version of `main` in the subsequent steps.**

 1. Publish the wheel.
 Check if the generated webpage on `pypi.org` is rendered correctly.
     ```bash